povilasb/sqlite-sample/README.rst

 About
 =====

-This is basic sample demontrating how to embed sqlite3 to c++ program.
+This is basic sample demonstrating how to embed sqlite3 to c++ program.

 Dependencies